Excelente producto con una píldora al día con toda la cantidad de principio activo que necesitas.

 Many women who know about the properties of magnesium and who use it regularly have confirmed that the symptoms of the premenstrual syndrome are considerably reduced when consuming magnesium.

-The premenstrual syndrome is experienced from 2 to 14 days before the beginning of menstrual bleeding, and nobody really knows why.
-The symptoms are water retention, muscle inflammation, mood swings, tiredness and fatigue, and other complications that may appear and disappear periodically.
+The premenstrual syndrome takes place from 2 to 14 days before the beginning of menstrual bleeding, and nobody really knows why.
+The symptoms are water retention, muscle inflammation, mood swings, tiredness, and fatigue, and other complications that may appear and disappear periodically.

 Women who consume magnesium have informed about the relief that magnesium provides during the premenstrual syndrome.
-It is also a light diuretic that relaxes the muscles and increases the serotonin levels (the neurotransmitter in charge of "happiness").
+It is also a light diuretic that relaxes the muscles and increases the serotonin levels (the neurotransmitter responsible for "happiness").